Kondotty

 Nediyiruppu region of Kondotty municipality was the original headquarters of the powerful dynasty of the Zamorins of Calicut (Eradi dynasty), who were actually the rulers of Eranad.
 The royal family of Zamorins is also known as Nediyiruppu Swaroopam.

 Kondotty is famous for the Kondotty Nercha (Malayalam for 'offering') in the Pazhayangadi Mosque.
 Kondotty is the birthplace of the Mappila poet, Moyinkutty Vaidyar, where there is a memorial dedicated to him.
 He popularised Mappilapattu (Mappila songs) by his poems on secular and romantic themes.

+Etymology

 History

 The history of Kondotty is connected with that of the 18th century Kondotty Thangals, the Sufi exponents.
 Tipu Sultan of Mysore brought the first Thangal Muhammad Shah, to make the Mappilas allies.
 The Thangal first resided at Areekode and later settled in Kondotty.
 When the British arrived, putting an end to the reign of Tipu Sultan, the Thangal realigned with the British.
 During the 1921 upsurge, the Mappila mob attacked the house of the seventh Thangal, Nasiruddin Shah.

 Nediyiruppu is 2 km from Kondotty.
 It is from where the Zamorin kingdom was expanded.
 During the ancient times, Zamorins were known as Nediyiruppu Swaroopams.